UoMResearchIT/UoM_AQ_Data_Tools/scripts/Data_Imputation_Testing/README.md

 The AURN processing script requires the `AURN_metadata.RData` file, which is downloaded from the AURN website.

+## Data Analysis

+The statistical data for each test (as a csv file), as well as plots of the comparisons of the hourly and daily data (as pdf files), will be stored within local `met_stats` or `aurn_stats` directories (unless the output paths are changed).
+The aggregated stats can be plotted using the `met_stat_plotting.py` or `aurn_stat_plotting.py` scripts.
+These are examples for the data paper, and will need adapting to fit the analysis simulations you are interested in.

 ## Common Settings

 The settings common to scripts are: